ontop/npd-benchmark/dataGenerator/readme.txt

 Usage: java -jar Generator.jar -f size

 Size - Number of times to increase original data (float number, 2 means double the data)

+%%% Guide to configuration file %%%%

+The configuration file looks like the following:

+JdbcConnector jdbc:mysql
+DbUrlOriginal 10.7.20.39:3306/npd
+DbUsernameOriginal user
+DbPasswordOriginal pwd
+DbUrlToPump 10.7.20.39:3306/npdPumped
+DbUsernameToPump user
+DbPasswordToPump pwd
+randomGen false
+obdaFile resources/npd-v2-ql_a.obda
+pumperType DB

+Description of important fields:

+- DbUrlOriginal: it contains the url of the initial database.
+- DbUrlToPump: it contains the url of a copy of the initial database.
+This copy is the one that will be "pumped" by the generator.